moble/PostNewtonian.jl/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6847321.svg)](https://doi.org/10.5281/zenodo.6847321)

-> :warning: **Warning**: This package has not yet reached version 1.0, and is
+> [!NOTE]
-> still missing a few capabilities.
-In particular, only `TaylorT1` is
+> This package is still missing a few capabilities.
+In particular, only
-> supported.
-Nonetheless, the features that are present have been tested
+> `TaylorT1` is supported.
+Nonetheless, the features that are present
-> carefully, and should be reliable.
+> have been tested carefully, and should be reliable.

 This package computes orbital dynamics of and waveforms from binary black-hole systems, in the post-Newtonian approximation.
 See [the